Characterizing the Global Crowd Workforce: A Cross-Country Comparison of Crowdworker Demographics: Introduction

 \section{Introduction}

 Doing freelance work over an online platform or by other digital means is a mode of labor that has existed since at least the 1990s.
-However, doing such work (i) for many, largely unknown principals, (ii) on very small-scale, non-expert tasks (often in parallel with other workers) that (iii) are continuously available from central platforms is a development that has only gained increasing popularity with an international workforce over roughly the past 15 years and has no offline equivalent.
-This mode of work is called micro-task crowdsourcing and, through its low-barrier nature, offers potential income opportunities for almost everyone with an internet connection.\footnote{Other modes of crowdsourcing exist, such as winner-takes-all contests for ideas or more macro-size tasks, essentially constituting online freelancing (cf. \cite{kuek2015global}).}
+However, a specific type of online freelance work, called microtask crowdsourcing, has only gained increasing popularity with an international workforce over roughly the past 15 years and has no offline equivalent.
+Microtask crowdsourcing is characterized by an anonymous crowd doing freelance work for many different, largely unknown principals, whereby the freelance work constitutes working on very small-scale, non-expert tasks that are continuously available from central platforms.\footnote{Other modes of crowdsourcing exist, such as winner-takes-all contests for ideas or more macro-size tasks, essentially constituting online freelancing (cf. \citealp{kuek2015global, pongratz2018crowds, bhattacharyya2018studying}).} Microtask crowdsourcing, through its low-barrier nature, offers potential income opportunities for almost everyone with an Internet connection.